Faegre Drinker: Baker & Daniels

-Baker & Daniels was founded as Hendricks & Hord in Indianapolis, Indiana, in 1863.
-Then-U.S. Senator Thomas A. Hendricks, who later served as Governor of Indiana and Vice President of the United States under Grover Cleveland, partnered with Oscar Hord, a former Indiana Attorney General, to create the firm.
+In 1863, Hendricks & Hord was founded in Indianapolis, Indiana, by Oscar Hord, a former Indiana Attorney General and U.S. Senator Thomas A. Hendricks, who later served as governor of Indiana and U.S. vice president under Grover Cleveland.

-The first Baker at the firm was Conrad Baker, who also served as Governor of Indiana.
-Later, Albert Baker, the son of Conrad Baker, and Edward Daniels, the first Daniels at the firm, joined the practice.
 Following several name changes, the firm became known as Baker & Daniels in 1888.
-After that, Joseph Daniels, the son of Edward Daniels, joined the firm.

 Faegre & Benson

 Faegre & Benson was established in Minneapolis in 1886 as Cobb & Wheelwright, and was the largest law firm in the Twin Cities.

 Faegre Baker Daniels

 On January 1, 2012, Faegre & Benson and Baker & Daniels began business operations as Faegre Baker Daniels LLP.
-The combination was presented as a merger of equals: the combined firm had no official "headquarters" and the leaders of each original firm retained a management role.
-Faegre chair Andrew Humphrey became managing partner of the combined firm, while Baker & Daniels CEO Thomas Froehle, Jr. became its chief operating partner.
+The combination was presented as a merger of equals: the combined firm had no official "headquarters," and the leaders of each original firm retained a management role.
+Faegre chair Andrew Humphrey became managing partner of the combined firm, while Baker & Daniels CEO Thomas Froehle Jr. became its chief operating partner.

 Faegre Baker Daniels's first new office opened on July 1, 2013: a Silicon Valley office in East Palo Alto, California, that initially focused on offering intellectual property services.
-In March 2017, the firm opened a Los Angeles office that offered business, employment, intellectual property and product liability litigation and consulting.
+In March 2017, the firm opened a Los Angeles office that offered business, employment, intellectual property, and product liability litigation and consulting.

 Faegre Baker Daniels reportedly represented USA Gymnastics in the investigation of former team doctor Larry Nassar and participated in reporting Nassar to the FBI during the summer of 2015.